 - If something goes wrong

-We no longer have to rely on a CD or DVD to contain installation files.
+We no longer rely on a CD or DVD to contain installation files.
 Using a bootable USB drive will reduce the time it takes to install Windows, and it is one of the best options when choosing storage media.

-How to put Windows 10 installation files onto a USB
+How to Put Windows 10 on USB

 Firstly, you will need to go and download the Windows 10 Media Creation Tool from Microsoft’s website and grab the tool now.